EveryDev.ai

 Our Read

-Watch the protocols, not the keynote clips.
-A standard that ships in a browser, an operating system, a support platform, and an agent runtime in the same week is past the debate stage.
-If you build anything agents touch, exposing an MCP server is becoming the equivalent of having an API in 2010.
-Provenance is the same story for anyone generating images: signing is turning into the default, and unsigned output will start to look like the exception.
+Watch the protocols, not the keynote reels.
+A standard that ships in a browser, an OS, a support suite, and an agent runtime that fast is done being a proposal.
+Image signing is the same story: it is becoming the default, and unsigned output will start to read as a tell.

 In Focus